• Current students

 Access to the IASB standards (IFRSs and IASs)

 The IFRS Foundation provides free access (through Basic registration) to the PDF and html files of the current year's consolidated IFRS® Standards and IFRIC® Interpretations (Part A of the Issued Standards—the Red Book), the Conceptual Framework for Financial Reporting and IFRS Practice Statements.
 It does not include access to accompanying documents (Illustrative Examples, Implementation Guidance and Basis for Conclusions), the Required Standards or the Annotated versions.
-Find out more about what is available for free here.
-To access the unaccompanied standards, you will need to first register for a free IFRS account here.
+Find out more about what is available for free in the IFRS Accounting Standards Navigator.
+To access the unaccompanied standards, you will need to first register for a free IFRS account.
 Once registered, and logged in, you will be able to access the free content, including the unaccompanied standards, on the IFRS Foundation website.

-The full Standards with all accompanying documents are available for IFRS Digital subscribers.
+The full standards with all accompanying documents are available for IFRS Digital subscribers.
 The IFRS Digital Subscription includes access to the full text, the online equivalent of the printed Required Standards, Issued Standards and Annotated IFRS Standards books, of the most up-to-date versions of all current IFRS Standards, IAS Standards, IFRIC and SIC Interpretations and IASB-issued supporting documents - application guidance, Illustrative Examples, Implementation Guidance, Bases for Conclusions and all appendices.
-Find out more about what is available through this subscription, and the cost, here.
+Find out more about what is available through this subscription and the cost in the IFRS shop.
 The Institute has agreed a discounted rate for this service with the IFRS Foundation for members of Chartered Accountants Ireland.
-So if you wish to avail of the service at a 50% discount, please first complete the form here to request a discount code to use when placing your order.
-Once you have the discount code, you can use it when placing your order here.
+If you wish to avail of the service at a 50% discount, please first complete the request discount code form to use when placing your order.
+Once you have the discount code, you can use it when placing your order in the IFRS shop.

 For information, the old eIFRS website was replaced in 2021 by the IFRS Standards Navigator.
 The IFRS Standards Navigator is the search and navigation tool which allows you to access and navigate the Standards and related materials on the IFRS Foundation website.
 Subscribers can still access the legacy eIFRS platform until the end of 2021.